nodejs/node/doc/api/errors.md

 <a id="ERR_HTTP2_HEADER_SINGLE_VALUE"></a>
 ### ERR_HTTP2_HEADER_SINGLE_VALUE

-Multiple values have been provided for an HTTP header field that is required to have only a single value.
+Multiple values have been provided for an HTTP/2 header field that is required to have only a single value.

 <a id="ERR_HTTP2_HEADERS_AFTER_RESPOND"></a>
 ### ERR_HTTP2_HEADERS_AFTER_RESPOND